-For fiscal year 2018, the School District made prior period adjustments due to the adoption of GASB Statement No. 75, as described in "New Accounting Pronouncements", which require the restatement of the June 30, 2017, net position in Governmental Activities.
-The result is a decrease in net position at July 1, 2017 of \$26,820,728.00.
-This change is in accordance with generally accepted accounting procedures.
+For fiscal year 2021, the School District made prior period adjustments due to the adoption of GASB Statement No, 84, as described in "New Accounting Pronouncements," which requires the restatement of the June 30, 2020 net position in governmental activities and fund balance in the general fund.
+These changes are in accordance with generally accepted accounting principles.